quadsurf/react-curriculum/01-introduction-to-react.md

 After the merge, the component is also automatically re-rendered, updating the user interface.
 Because of this, you *never* modify the `this.state` object directly.
 To change a component's state, always use the `this.setState()` function.

+React thinks of components as simple state machines.
+The **state machine** is an object that:

+1. Can be in one of a finite number of states.
+1. Can transition from one state to another when an event is fired.

-React thinks of components as simple **state machines**.
-By thinking of a component as being in various states, it's easy to keep your user interface consistent.
-In React, you simply update a component's state using the `this.setState()` function and it will render a new user interface based on this new state.
-React efficiently updates the DOM using a process called **reconciliation** which we'll study later.
+By thinking of a component as being in one of a finite number of transitioning states, it's easy to keep your user interface consistent.
+In React, you simply transition a component's state using the `this.setState()` function and it'll render a new user interface based on this new state.
+React efficiently updates the DOM using a process called **reconciliation** which you'll study later.

 ### Exercise